 When purchasing a plumber’s putty, you will realise an array of blends available.
 Traditionally, the putty contains clay, linseed oil, mineral spirits, and fish oil.
 Many types will also possess some limestone.

 Even if your brand doesn’t denote that it contains linseed oil, be aware that it still might.
-This is something to be careful of because paint thinner, mineral spirits and linseed oil can stain porous surfaces.
-You should never use a plumber’s putty on granite or marble.
+Paint thinner, mineral spirits, and linseed oil can stain porous surfaces.
+It would be best to never use a plumber’s putty on granite or marble.

-Silicone is better if you work with a marble, granite sink or utility drains.
-This will avoid staining.
+Silicone is better when working with marble or granite sinks or utility drains.
+It will avoid staining.

 How to Use Plumber’s Putty